 1) Cold Outbound

 It’s important to keep your prospects engaged.
-You want your name and your companies name to be at the front of their mind.
+You want your name and your company’s name to be at the front of their mind.
 Whenever they get frustrated with their situation and they brainstorm solutions, your name has to come up.
-So set your cadence to continually keep in contact with them and send this email after you call.

 3) Trigger Event Occurred